 Post Christmas debt – how to cope

-Each year around this time the Isle of Man Office of Fair Trading sees an influx of new clients for its Debt Counselling service.
+Each year around this time the Isle of Man Office of Fair Trading (OFT) sees an influx of new clients for its Debt Counselling Service.
 It’s easy to understand why.
-Many of us get carried away when Christmas spending – an extra present here and there, an unplanned for evening in the pub, new clothes for the Christmas party when nothing else in our wardrobes could possibly do.
+Many of us get carried away when Christmas spending – an extra present here and there, an unplanned event for an evening in the pub, new clothes for the Christmas party when nothing else in our wardrobes could possibly do.
+One of the biggest problems is where people feel morally and socially obliged to buy more for people and family than they need to.
 But so often the euphoria of Christmas gives way to the desperation of debt.
 What can you do to help yourself?

 Firstly, don't ignore it

-If you are facing financial difficulty then the important thing is not to ignore the problem.
-It can seem tempting to stuff bills and threatening letters unopened into a drawer but they won't go away.
+If you are facing financial difficulty then the vital thing is to talk to someone.
+The worst thing you can do is let it run on and ignore the problem.
+It is very tempting to leave it until another day.
+But the bills won't go away.

-The longer you leave the problem the more interest and other charges you will incur and the more likely it is that you could face legal action.
+The longer you leave the problem the bigger and more daunting it will become, the more interest and other charges you will incur and the more likely it is that you could face legal action.